andre-rodovalho/sip-doorbell-brain/README.md

     * Directory where we store audio/media to be used by Asterisk, our SIP server.

 # Installation process
+The steps are the same on any Linux distro but the commands would only work on a debian-like distros.

 1. Install the Operating system on your hardware.
 Get OpenSSH server ready so you can access it remotely.
 1. Connect to the server